-Starting in 2015 and continuing into 2018, the cost of production has equaled or exceeded the cash receipts for farmers in Minnesota due to natural increase in costs of inputs and low commodity prices.
-In 2018, the cost of production was \$710 per acre while cash receipts were only \$713 per acre (Figure 24).
+Starting in 2015 and continuing into 2018, the cost of production has equaled or exceeded the cash receipts for farmers in Minnesota due to natural increase in costs of inputs and decreased commodity prices.
+In 2019, the cost of production was \$694 per acre while cash receipts were only \$716 per acre (Figure 25).
+Although nowhere near the fantastic returns from 2008 to 2012, it's still been a bit positive for farmers.

-Figure 24: Starting in 2015 and continuing through 2018, the overall cost of production has equaled or exceeded cash receipts for farms per acre.
+Figure 25: After a period between 2014 and 2016 when the overall cost of production equaled or exceeded cash receipts for farms per acre, farmers are once again making a small profit.
 Data: Bureau of Economic Analysis, Local Region Personal Income and Employment